Army of the Republic of Bosnia and Herzegovina: 1994

-A renewed alliance between the HVO and the ARBiH was agreed upon, with the objective of forming a strong force that could fight the much stronger and better equipped VRS.
+The Washington Agreement was signed in March 1994, reintegrating Bosniak and Croat alliance.
+The objective was to form a strong force that could fight the much stronger and better equipped VRS.
 This was the time of frequent peace negotiations.
+Split Agreement was signed in Split, Croatia on 22 July 1995.
+It called on the Croatian Army (HV) to intervene militarily in Bosnia and Herzegovina, primarily in relieving the siege of Bihać.

 1995

 Despite the loss of several enclaves, notably Srebrenica, 1995 was marked by HVO and ARBiH offensives and later by NATO intervention.
 Following the Split Agreement, the Croatian Army, with cooperation from the ARBiH and the HVO, launched a series of operations: Flash, Summer '95, Storm and Mistral 2.
 In conjunction, Bosnian forces launched operations like Sana.
 Bosnian and Croat armies were on the offensive in this phase.

 From August to December 1995, Serb forces were defeated and driven out of the majority of Croatia and western Bosnia, and the ethnic Serb population fled from these parts.

 Following the second Markale massacre, a NATO intervention was launched, which destroyed much of the VRS' infrastructure in just a few days through Operation Deliberate Force.
 The war ended with the signing of the Dayton Accord.